 - Blatant Lies: Lupin the Werewolf is constantly found near damaged property and animal corpses after a full moon, only to wave away everyone's suspicions by saying a jaguar did it."…yes!
 Probably the work… of that infamous Hogwarts jaguar."

 - Book Ends: A "Back to Hogwarts" song—at the end, a reprise of "Get Back to Hogwarts" from the original.

-- Call-Back: Many to the original.
-Such as:
+- Call-Back / Call-Forward: Many to the original:

-- Sirius is the one to tell the boys to never tell a girl you like her, it makes you look like an idiot.
+- Sirius is the one who tells Ron to never tell a girl you like her, it makes you look like an idiot.

 - At the end, Dumbledore discusses the candidates to replace Lupin as DADA teacher.Dumbledore : I've got it down to Gilderoy Lockhart, Mad-Eye Moody, and some fella named SQUIRREL!
 Now I don't want anyone dangerous, so I think I'm gonna go with the Squirrel.

 - Luna Lovegood's absence in the original is explained.

 - There are some jokes about Pigfarts and Rumbleroar, which are left unexplained when Draco tries to pass them off as mature things that Past!Ron is too young to understand.
 Luna seems to have already read about Pigfarts from the Quibbler.